larson-group/clubb_release/Readme.txt

 -L/home/griffinb/clubb/lib -lclubb_param -llapack -lblas

-If the LAPACK and BLAS libraries were compiled with GNU Fortran 77, you may need to link to the runtime libs for that with -lg2c as well.
+If the LAPACK and BLAS libraries were compiled with GNU Fortran, you may need to link to the runtime libs for that with -lg2c or -lgfortran as well.

 Don't forget that you will also have to make reference to the CLUBB modules.
 You can reference that with a line